How to Know if Tables Are Being Neglected in a Restaurant

 How Table Touch Supports This

-Table Touch makes table timing visible in real time.
+Table Touch makes table timing visible in the moment.
 Automatically.

 Employees don’t have to do anything extra for Table Touch to work.